borekb/wordcamp-workshop-2016/guide.md

 The goal is to get used to the environment and install & activate VersionPress.

 - [ ] Log in to your [SSH console](/ssh).
 Username: `admin`, password: `admin`.
-    - There a couple of folders in your home directory.
-Of interest will be the `live` folder which is your main WordPress installation.
 - [ ] Run `cd live`.
 - [ ] Run `wp plugin install ../versionpress-2.2.zip`.
 - [ ] [Log in](/live/wp-admin) to the live site.
 Username: `admin`, password: `{{siteid}}`.